Zymbit-Docs/docs/content/troubleshooting/general/index.md

 ### **Known Issues**

+#### Raspbian OS Bullseye Release
+We will have a repository to directly support the Bullseye release (10/30/2021) of the Raspbian OS up shortly.
+In the meantime, the Zymbit Buster repo will work.
+Substitute the following curl command for our standard installation script,

+`curl -G http://s3.amazonaws.com/zk-sw-repo/install_zk_sw_bullseye.sh | sudo bash`

 #### HD Wallet
 Current Hierarchical Deterministic (HD) Wallet includes secp2561r1 (NIST P-256) and secp256k1 (ECC Koblitz P-256) support. ed25519 (Edwards Curve) is not currently supported (coming soon).